milliganf/Pipe/README.md

  - Pretty much everything has to be seperated by spaces or it won't work.
  - Put semicolons at the end of lines, but you don't have to for the last line.

- ## That's it, that's all the help your getting.
+ ## That's it, that's all the help you're getting.
 Good luck!